dlops-io/cheese-app-v4/README.md

 ## Setup GitHub Action Workflow Credentials

 In this step we need to setup credentials in GitHub so that we can perform the following functions in GCP:
-* Push docker images to GAR
+* Push docker images to Google Artifact Registry
 * Run Vertex AI pipeline jobs
 * Update kubernetes deployments